ronancpl/HeavenMS/docs/feature_list.md

 * Enhanced synchronization on Player Shops and Hired Merchants.
 Transactions made are instantly informed to the owner.
 * Game minirooms such as match cards and omok now has semi-functional password system.
 * Item pickup cooldown on non-owned/non-partyowned items functional.
+* Further improved the server's ranking system, to now display properly daily player ranking movement.
+* Automated support for Player NPCs and Hall of Fame.

 Cash & Items: